Pet adoption is a personal question. It comes down to your lifestyle.

-Be aware of your stability in life and what a new pet means to you.
+Be aware of your stability in life and what adopting a pet means to you.

-You must be able to discern the qualities you desire from a dog or cat.
+You must be able to discern the qualities you desire from a new dog or cat.

 Would you be happy with a senior (they tend to be snuggle buddies)?